 Creating a new property, specifically for Universal Analytics is the option we here at NZDMI decided to go with.
 This allows you to keep your current Analytics account intact and continue to collect data like you always did.
 Keeping in mind that Standard and Universal tracking methodologies are completely different (visit vs. user), data merge between the two systems will never be possible.
 Setting up a new property means that when you’re ready to switch to Universal Analytics as your primary system, you won’t be starting with an empty account.

 Under the Admin panel in your Analytics account select ‘Add new property’:

 In the next step chose Universal Analytics as your tracking option and implement the new tracking code to your website.
 Google currently supports running Standard and Universal tracking codes side by side, so there are no issues with managing the two properties separately.

-If on the other hand you’re confident the new tracking system is what you and your business require and you want to upgrade to Universal Analytics fully now – it couldn’t be easier.
+If on the other hand, you’re confident the new tracking system is what you and your business requirements and you want to upgrade to Universal Analytics fully now – it couldn’t be easier.
 In the Admin section of your account select the transfer option and wait a day or two for Google to process your request.
 Once the transfer is completed, you will be provided with a new tracking code, which should be implemented on your site replacing the old Analytics code.
 Here’s the upgrade procedure suggested by Google.
 When the transfer is completed, the status of your Property will change: